AdityaDutt/SIFT-Algorithm/README.md

 + the Params are written to a text file called ParamsKeypoints{Name1}.txt

 If the input consists of 2 images:
-+ the image with the keypoints overlaid on is written to 2 files with the name Keypoints{Name1}.{ext} and Keypoints{Name2}.{ext}
++ the image with the keypoints overlaid on it is written to 2 files with the name Keypoints{Name1}.{ext} and Keypoints{Name2}.{ext}

-+ an image that somehow depicts the (best) matches between the images should be written to a file with the name Keypoints{Name1Name2}Match.{ext}
++ an image that depicts the (best) matches between the images are written to a file with the name Keypoints{Name1Name2}Match.{ext}

-+ the Params should be written to a text file called ParamsKeypoints{Name1Name2}.txt
++ the Params are written to a text file called ParamsKeypoints{Name1Name2}.txt

 ## Authors